mol and mol2

 PDB File Format

-The protein data bank (PDB) file format is a comprehensive textual format widely used to store three-dimensional structural information of biological macromolecules, such as proteins and nucleic acids.
-Each PDB file contains detailed data, including the molecule's name, source species, sequence, secondary structure, and crystallographic parameters.
-In Qbics, only atomic records is used, i.e., lines starting with ATOM
+The Protein Data Bank (PDB) file format is a comprehensive text format widely used to store three-dimensional structural information of biological macromolecules, such as proteins and nucleic acids.

 and HETATM